Gwinert/OfficeWork/README.md

 Description Example:
 This application is a collection of tools written by and for the Brigham Young University - Idaho Tech Ops Team to assist in backend work and development in the Brightspace Learning Managment System.

+## Pay the developer signup fee

+I'm assuming this is done if we already have a developer account.

+## Get app constraints and finish your app’s code

+We won't need to worry about the Licensing API as we are not charging.
+I believe app constraints only apply if you need to charge, so we are in the clear I believe.

+## Publishing to test accounts

+This limits the app to only testing accounts.
+I believe it is just a whitelist defined at this step of the publication.
+You can do this list individually or as a group.
+More information on group set up can be found [here](https://developer.chrome.com/webstore/publish#set-up-group-publishing)

+## Publishing to the world

+Simply select "Publish" next to your application on the dashboard page.

+## Potentially publishing the app privately????

+If we wanted to keep the app private, and publish it so that it is only accessible via our domain, more information can be found [here](https://support.google.com/chrome/a/answer/2663860?hl=en).